 Two-Year Opportunity Grant

 The Expanded Learning Opportunity Grant Program Act was created by the Nebraska Legislature to promote academic achievement in high-need schools during out-of-school time afterschool and during summer break.
-Beginning July 1, 2016, one percent of proceeds from the Nebraska Lottery are transferred to this fund.
-A competition for Two-Year Opportunity Grants was held in summer 2017.
+Beginning July 1, 2016, one percent of the education proceeds from the Nebraska Lottery are transferred to this fund.
 These grants require a partnership contributing a 1:1 match of the grant award.
 Partnerships must include a school district and at least one community-based organization, agency or business.
 Eligible afterschool sites must be receiving funding from a 21st Century Community Learning Center (21st CCLC) Continuation Grant.
-Thirteen grants were awarded which will provide programming at 43 afterschool sites during the 2017-18 and 2018-19 school years.
+A first competition for Two-Year Opportunity Grants was held in summer 2017.
+Thirteen grants were awarded which are providing programming at 43 afterschool sites during the 2017-18 and 2018-19 school years.

 The postmark deadline for the 2019 competition for a Two-Year Opportunity Grant is April 15, 2019.
 Eligible sites must be receiving funding from a 21st CCLC Continuation Grant for the 2019-2020 school year.
 The grant period will be July 1, 2019 – June 30, 2021.
 Grant amounts range from $10,000 – $30,000.
 Applicants are required to have a 1:1 match.
 A grant writing workshop was conducted on 02/25/19.
 To request the recording or for grant application information, contact Jan Handa, email@example.com or 402-471-0876.